Jacki MacDonald: Personal life

-MacDonald's sister, Fiona MacDonald, is also a former television presenter who was on local television in Queensland before going on national programs such as Wombat and the Australian version of It's a Knockout.
+MacDonald's sister, Fiona MacDonald, was a television presenter who was on local television in Queensland before going on national programs such as Wombat and the Australian version of It's a Knockout.
+Fiona MacDonald died in October 2024 after being diagnosed with Motor Neurone Disease (MND) in November 2021.

-She is married to Dr Michael Pitney, and they have three children.
+Jacki is married to Dr Michael Pitney, and they have three children.